kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ## Acknowledgement

-This project owes its successful completion to the invaluable assistance provided by Professor Dr. Armin Lehmann and Professor Ulrich Trick from Frankfurt University of Applied Sciences.
+This project owes its successful completion to the invaluable assistance provided by Professor Dr. Armin Lehmann and Gergor Frick from Frankfurt University of Applied Sciences.
 Throughout the project's execution, their guidance and support were instrumental, playing a crucial role in helping us achieve our objectives.
 We are sincerely grateful to them for serving as our project mentors, imparting the knowledge and direction necessary for the project's successful culmination.

 ## Abstract

 Compared to 4G network 5G offers high speed data rates and connectivity even during huge user volume.
 Along with this there are a variety of other applications supported by 5G network.
 The goal of a network slicing design for a 5G network is to increase network flexibility and dynamics to accommodate contemporary network applications.
 In this project, we have implemented a 5G Stand Alone (SA) network using Open5gs as a 5G core and UERANSIM as 5G-RAN.
-The main objective of this project is to implement network slicing to provide File Sharing, Streaming and VOIP calling services between two tenant groups.
-We configured Kamailio, Next Cloud and Owncast servers in different Vms to provide VOIP Calling, File Sharing and Streaming services respectively.
+The main objective of this project is to implement network slicing to provide intertnet connection, File Sharing, Streaming and VoIP calling services between two tenant groups.
+We configured Asterisk, Next Cloud and Owncast servers in different Vms to provide VoIP Calling, File Sharing and Streaming services respectively.
 The tenant groups were able to access the services using the dedicated slices as per their requirements.

 ## Introduction